schooldanlp6/pro-tools/README.md

 You have to run install.sh as root user then every tools folder will work with this

 # Here you have some usage examples in tools but should be changed for actual prod
+-> ./tools

+you also have to put the tools in the tools folder as a dev else the tools will not be reconginzed by pro